 We have demonstrated that the ISHE in SNS Josephson junctions provides a powerful mechanism for phase control \cite{MatsuoSA23} via equilibrium spin currents generated by proximate magnetic textures.
-Such equilibrium spin currents may arise, for instance, from a proximate magnetic dot, a ferromagnet hosting a magnetic domain wall (Fig. \ref{FIGdwsp}(a)) or from an applied magnetic field gradient.
-Beyond equilibrium scenarios, one can further envision the injection of nonequilibrium spin currents, for example through spin pumping (Fig. \ref{FIGdwsp}(b)).
-Altogether, these possibilities open promising pathways for the magnetic control of Josephson devices, while simultaneously offering novel routes for the detection of both equilibrium and nonequilibrium spin currents.
+Such equilibrium spin currents may arise, for instance, from a proximate magnetic dot (Fig. \ref{FIGSNSdot}), a ferromagnet hosting a magnetic domain wall (Fig. \ref{FIGdwsp}(a)), or from an applied magnetic field gradient.
+For a dot with quantum spin, the present SNS + magnetic dot systems work as coupler between the Josephson phase Qbit and spin Qbit.
+Beyond equilibrium scenarios, one can further envision the injection of nonequilibrium spin currents, for example, through spin pumping (Fig. \ref{FIGdwsp}(b)).
+Altogether, these possibilities open promising pathways for the magnetic control of Josephson devices, and offer novel routes for detecting both equilibrium and nonequilibrium spin currents.
 These prospects motivate dedicated experimental efforts.